-We had total goodwill of \$280.0 million for the Unum US segment at December 31, 2022, none of which is currently believed to be at risk for future impairment.
+We had total goodwill of \$280.0 million for the Unum US segment at December 31, 2021, none of which is currently believed to be at risk for future impairment.

 We remain committed to offering consumers a broad set of financial protection benefit products at the worksite.
-During 2023, we will continue to invest in a unique customer experience defined by simplicity, empathy, and deep industry expertise through the increased utilization of digital capabilities and technology to enhance enrollment, underwriting, the client administration experience, and claims processing.
-In addition, we will focus on strategically aligned sales through continuing to enhance the connectivity, alignment, and support for brokers and technology partners.
-With respect to smaller employers, we will continue to provide a comprehensive set of consumer-focused products, enhance our distribution model, and utilize our digital tools to bring industry leading enrollment capabilities and a fully integrated customer experience.
-Our differentiated offerings and market leading leave management services provide substantial growth opportunities, particularly with larger employers, and stronger persistency in our core products.
-We believe our active client management, integrated customer experience across our product lines, and strong risk management, will enable us to continue to grow our market over the long-term.
+During 2022, we will continue to invest in a unique customer experience defined by simplicity, empathy, and deep industry expertise through the increased utilization of digital capabilities and technology to enhance enrollment, underwriting, and claims processing.
+In addition, we will continue to focus on the expansion of our portfolio of products.
+In particular, with respect to smaller employers, we will continue to provide comprehensive consumer-focused products, enhance our distribution model, and utilize our digital tools to bring industry leading enrollment capabilities and a fully integrated customer experience.
+Our differentiated offerings and significant investment in leave management services provides substantial growth opportunities, particularly with larger employers, and stronger persistency in our core products.
+We believe our active client management, integrated customer experience during experience across our product lines, and strong risk management, will enable us to continue to grow our market over the long-term.